Mercado Livre Arena Pacaembu

 Ed Cross Fine Art (Londres – Reino Unido)

-Fasam Galeria de Artes (São Paulo – SP)
+Arte FASAM Galeria (São Paulo – SP)

 Gisela Projects (Nova York – EUA)